 Arts and Craft Bags

 The project was launched on Wards 31 (Paediatric Oncology Ward) and Ward 33 (Paediatric Bone Marrow Transplant Unit) in Leeds Children Hospital in September 2017 and then launched into Ward 4 (Paediatric Oncology Ward) and Ward 3 (Paediatric Bone Marrow Transplant Unit) in the Great North Children’s Hospital in Newcastle in January 2018.
-We have recently expanded the project into Royal Manchester Children’s Hospital as well.
+We then expanded the project into Royal Manchester Children’s Hospital and are currently working to set up the project in Alder Hey (Liverpool), Sheffield and Glasgow, with Edinburgh and Aberdeen to follow.

-To date, Fletcher’s Fund has donated 750 bags to the three units.
-The hope is to expand this project into other Paediatric Oncology Units until we are working in all 18 units across England and Wales.
+To date, Fletcher’s Fund has donated 2000 bags to the first three units.
+The hope is to expand this project into every Paediatric Oncology Unit – that’s 21 units across England, Wales and Scotland – in the months and years to come.

 We looked at ways we can support the teenage units, specifically teenagers in isolation.
 We were keen to carry through our art and crafts theme rather than looking at electronic means of boredom busting and distraction.
 There are already fantastic charities that support teenagers with game consoles and similar devices.